bakdata/rebalancing-demo/README.md

 Test:
  * Write `wait` into the `kafka-console-producer`.
 The message blocks one consumer for 15 minutes.
  * Spam some random messages to the `kafka-console-producer`.
-You should see that some of them do not arrive in the output topic because they are stuck in the blocked consumer.
+You should see, that some of them do not arrive in the output topic because they are stuck in the blocked consumer.
  * Write `crash` into the `kafka-console-producer`.
 If no pod restarts please wait a few seconds.
-It could be that the `crash` messages was sended to the blocked consumer.
+It could be that the `crash` message was sent to the blocked consumer.
  * Spam some random messages to the `kafka-console-producer`.

 At this point, no messages should arrive at the output because the consumer group is stuck on a rebalance until the blocked consumer finishes processing the `wait` message.